Product-market fit insights for technical founders.

 If our approach aligns with yours and you'd like help with understanding your market, your users, or your product strategy, contact us.

-The AI landscape is filled with supposed helpful resources that are inflated with hype, hallucinations, advertorials, arrogance, even worse ...toy examples that do not transfer, migrate, or are applicable in a professional setting.
+The "AI" domain is filled with supposedly helpful resources that are inflated with hype, hallucinations, advertorials, arrogance, even worse ...toy examples that do not transfer, migrate, or are applicable in a professional setting.
 There's very little for experienced professionals who need practical guidance on what actually matters for their work.
 Professionals are under pressure to provide quality work.
-Professionals need to understand which tools are worth the time investment, which methods are transferable to multiple situations, and how to build confidence with "AI" technologies without drowning in noise.
+Professionals need to understand which tools are worth the time investment, which methods are transferable to multiple situations, and how to build confidence with "AI" technologies.

-There is no such thing as an "AI expert".
-"AI" is domain that is constantly changing and increasing fluency within the domain helps professionals build skills to assess and navigate the emerging domain.
+Expertise is all relative.
+"AI" is a domain that is constantly changing and increasing fluency within the domain helps professionals build skills to assess and navigate the emerging domain.
 As professionals build up fluency, it becomes easier to understand the limitations of "AI" and where it can actually help. unconventional underdogs resources are intended to provide professionals with knowledge that is additive and reinforces confidence.

 Interested in diving deeper on navigating AI without the hype?
 Contact us to be notified as resources become available.